-But on Aug.
-31, 2022, loan payments will be due once more.
+But starting in January 2023, loan payments will be due once more.
 Now is the time to make a repayment plan so you’re prepared when you get your next bill.

 Option 1: Student Loan Forgiveness